Faboor/MonkeyScripts/README.md

 ## Good ol' Reddit
 Redirects [reddit.com](https://reddit.com "New Reddit") urls to [old.reddit.com](https://old.reddit.com "Old Reddit").
 I personally think, that the new page is not as easy to navigate and uses to many modal windows.
-Not sure how long will reddit support the old page, but I indend to stick with it as long as possible.
+Not sure how long will Reddit support the old page, but I intend to stick with it as long as possible.